-When inside Intramuros, you'll find most of the sights within a ten- to fifteen-minute walk away.
+When inside Intramuros, you'll find most of the sights within a 10- to 15-minute walk away.
 The narrow streets are only minimally pedestrian-friendly; the sidewalks are often blocked, forcing you to walk on the streets and contend with motorized traffic.
 If you want to ride around in Intramuros, you have two choices:

-- "Pedicabs" are ideal from moving from point A to point B within Intramuros.
+- Pedicabs are ideal from moving from point A to point B within Intramuros.
 These are simply bicycles with side-compartments, essentially rickshaws; many of them have queues outside Intramuros' main tourist attractions.
-Each trip costs about PHP 50-70 (negotiable).
+Each trip costs about 50-70 Philippine pesos (negotiable).

 - Calesa are great for leisurely trips around Intramuros, where you take in the sights from aboard a horse-drawn carriage.
 Calesa accommodate 1 to 3 passengers on a 30-minute guided tour of Intramuros.

 Where to Stay

 Within the walls, visitors have two choices for accommodation—one more suited for budget travelers, another offering greater comfort at mid-level prices.

-The business-class Bayleaf Hotel is set right across the Victoria Street gate, near the walls of Intramuros.
-The Bayleaf is run by the local Lyceum school for the benefit of their Hotel and Restaurant Management students.
+- The business-class Bayleaf Intramuros Hotel is set right across the Victoria Street gate, near the walls of Intramuros.
+The Bayleaf is run by the local Lyceum school for the benefit of its hotel and restaurant management students.
 The Bayleaf's rooftop is one of the best chill-out places in Intramuros, with perfect views of the Manila sunset.

 Elsewhere in Manila, you'll find plenty of cheaper accommodations if you don't mind a short commute to Intramuros.